 Their flavors change every day, so check their Facebook page for what’s available on a given day.
 Or simply show up like we did, sample what looks/sounds good, and make the tough decision of narrowing down your final selection.

 So worth the wait!

-Hopefully, we’ve made your mouth water, and given you a few ideas of places to check out on your next visit to Slovakia’s capital city!
+Hopefully, we’ve made your mouth water!
+And furthermore, hopefully we have given you a few ideas of places to enjoy traditional Slovakian food and other delicious cuisine on your next visit to Slovakia’s capital city!